-Easily Check the Battery Level of Bluetooth Devices Connected to a Mac
+Check the Battery Level of Bluetooth Devices Connected to a Mac

-- Pull down the Bluetooth menu bar, locate the accessory under the “Devices” list and open it’s submenu to see the battery level
+- Locate the accessory to check battery life for under the “Devices” section of the menu list,then select that item to open it’s submenu and see the battery level

-If you don’t have the Bluetooth menu visible, you need to enable it through checking the box at > System Preferences > Bluetooth > “Show Bluetooth status in the menu bar”.
+* If you don’t have the Bluetooth menu visible, you need to enable it through checking the box at > System Preferences > Bluetooth > “Show Bluetooth status in the menu bar”.

-Seeing Device Battery Levels with System Preferences
+Seeing Bluetooth Device Battery Levels with System Preferences

-The battery level of connected Bluetooth devices can also be checked in System Preferences, but there’s a catch: most devices are going to be found in different places.
+The battery level of connected Bluetooth devices can also be checked in System Preferences.
+But there’s a catch: most devices are going to be found in different places.
 For example, you’ll have to look at “Keyboard” panel to see a Bluetooth keyboards battery level:

 And then if you wanted to find another devices, like a trackpad, you’d need to visit the Trackpad system preference panel.
 If you use multiple Bluetooth devices this isn’t preferable, and you’ll be better off enabling the Bluetooth menu bar item and using that to check things instead.